 We can supply you with a minimum quantity of 800kg in a bulk bag and can offer delivery nationwide.

-No. Wayfarer is not free draining and therefore requires a cross fall or camber to sged water from its surface into adequate drainage.
+No. Wayfarer is not free draining and therefore requires a cross fall or camber to shed water from its surface into adequate drainage.

 One tonne will cover approximately 10sqm laid at our recommended finished compacted thickness of 40mm.
 This equates to a bulk bag coverage of 8 tonnes approximately per bag.
 These calculations build in a 10% wastage factor.